Skip to main content

 On the Monday we did a "Stadtbummel" in Copenhagen browsing in the market, sampling cheeses, chocolates and dips and admiring the kitchenware.
 Then we poked around in expensive designer furniture shops and the Royal Copenhagen Porcelain outlet, sustaining ourselves in between with coffee, excellent Danish icecream and sausages from street stalls.We also did the obligatory touristy things like visiting the Royal Palace, the Harbour and of course, the Little Mermaid.

-You can't visit Copenhagen without seeing the little Mermaid, if you can get near it!
+You can't visit Copenhagen without seeing the Little Mermaid, if you can get near her!

 Copenhagen really is the still the queen of the seas.
 Yachts come right into the narrow canals and you can see cruise ships, container ships, pleasure boats, old wooden ships, a Viking boat and even Noah's Ark all without leaving the river bank or the city.It is also extremely clean and green - lots of parks everywhere, and like the rest of Denmark very bicycle friendly.